02Kenzo/objectionwiki/Installation.md

 source ~/virtual-python3
 ```

-4. Next, start the installation using `pip` with:
+4. Next, start the installation using `pip3` with:
 ```
 pip3 install -U objection
 ```